Nova1422/make-any-gif-into-a-desktop-pet/README.md

 how to use

--download and unzip the file into wherever place you like -choose any one of the existing gifs or add your own -rename the gif to pet
+- download and unzip the file into wherever place you like
+- choose any one of the existing gifs or add your own
+- rename the gif to pet
--open command prompt
+- open command prompt
--type in cd <location of the python file>
+- type in cd <location of the python file>
 followed by
--python desktop_pet.py
+- python desktop_pet.py

 And you should be done!, currently limited to only one gif/pet, it can be dragged but thats all